TickTeam/guide-tt/ticktick_web_app/how_to_upgrade_to_pro.md

 1.Click the avatar in the upper-right hand corner of the screen.

-2.Select “Settings” > “Account”.
+2.Select "Settings" > "Account".

-3.Click “Upgrade to Pro” below your nickname.
+3.Click "Upgrade to Pro" below your nickname.

 4.Select period (monthly or yearly) to complete subscription via Paypal.

-You can also subscribe TickTick Pro on your mobile app via “Google Wallet” or “iTunes” according to your device.
+You can also subscribe TickTick Pro on your mobile app via "Google Wallet" or "iTunes" according to your device.

 <br />